jjaakko/fake-news-classifier/index.markdown

 <img src="assets/images/ghidora.JPG" alt="Photo" hspace="0" vspace="0" width="65%" align="center"/>
 </div>
 The URL leads to not a single story, but a series of almost unrelated stories by a blogger named [Flea](http://www.ghostofaflea.com/archives/2005_03.html) and 'ghidora' is very far down the list (too far in fact to include in the snapshot above).
-This demonstrates that a model can encounter a source which could include both fake and not fake news.
+This demonstrates that a model can encounter a source which could include both fake and real news.
 Moreover URLs are likely to have advertising.
 Both of these issues greatly burden a model's training and probability of assessing the plain text from a URL correctly.